 History and Culture – Dr. Felice Knight

 Internal Review – Daron Lee Calhoun, II

-The subcommittees of the Special Commission on Equity, Inclusion, and Racial Conciliation are working to build upon the work the Avery Center has done and is looking to put forth policy changes and recommendations in these seven critical areas:
+The subcommittees of the Special Commission on Equity, Inclusion, and Racial Conciliation worked to build upon the work the Avery Center had done and put forth policy changes and recommendations in these seven critical areas: